nikhil647/Interview-Questions-And-Answers/Advance-React.md

 ## 2. Server Actions / Form Actions (`useActionState`, `useFormStatus`)

+Server Actions can work in production even when JavaScript is disabled because they’re built on standard HTML form behavior, not on client-side JS.

 ### What it means
 React 19 adds built-in server actions for form submission without client-side handlers.